 ‘Lupe He Taua’ is one of the names conferred upon the King of Tonga.
-Translated in English, it means Dove in the Tower.
-The Dove is the name bestowed upon the King, and the tower is the top most part of the royal palace.
+Translated into English, it means Dove in the Tower.
+The Dove is the name bestowed upon the King, and the tower is the topmost part of the royal palace.
 The two olive branches traditionally stand for the Government and the Church.
 The coronation of King George Tupou the Sixth in 2015, had the whole nation charged up and a sense of joy and peace prevailed.
 This painting is my second endeavour to capture the festivity spirit.
 My first painting had one dove, representative of the King.
 This one has two representatives- of both the King and Queen.

 Mediums and material used:

 Tapa: is made by beating the bark of the Tongan Mulberry tree for hours, until thin strips finally flatten and stretch out.
 These pieces are then joined together firmly to form a canvas like surface.

 Tongo Ink: is made from the extracted fluid of Mangrove bark.
 This fluid is boiled at various temperatures to get a variety of hues.

 Size: 36 (l) x 19 (b) inches